00alba00/Exercise2/README.md

 # Exercise2
-Code repository for Exercise 2 of NLP class, Master's in Theoretical and Applied Linguistics, Pompeu Fabra University.
+Code repository for Exercise 3 of NLP class, Master's in Theoretical and Applied Linguistics, Pompeu Fabra University.
-Code created by Alba Prados Moya and Yutong Zhang.
+Code created by Alba Prados Moya.

 ***
 ### Exercise goal